rdpoor/mulib-support/docs/patterns/MuStyle.md

 What if you wanted something like blinky_one, but for three LEDs that each have their own blink pattern?
-The solution is nearly identical to blinky_one, but rather than hiding the context as a static variable inside blinky_one.c, you let the user allocate a context for each LED.
+The solution is nearly identical to blinky_one, but rather than hiding the context structure inside blinky_one.c, we expose it in the blinky_two.h header file so the user can allocate a context for each LED.

 Like this...

 ## file: main.c